hdShang/arxiv-daily/docs/cs-CV/2025-10-23/papers/251021501v1-granvit-a-fine-grained-vision-model-with-autoregressive-perception-f.md

 ---
 layout: default
-title: GranViT: A Fine-Grained Vision Model With Autoregressive Perception For MLLMs
+title: "GranViT: A Fine-Grained Vision Model With Autoregressive Perception For MLLMs"
 ---

 # GranViT: A Fine-Grained Vision Model With Autoregressive Perception For MLLMs